 Welcome to Life Love and Art, a very special page dedicated to my love of art, especially Brighton’s Artist Open Houses!

-My blog will feature some of my experiences since being involved in this brilliant festival, including the lovely people I’ve met, as well as some of the creative challenges I continue to face, but this page will provide you with everything you need to know about the Artists exhibiting at Open House in 2020.
+My blog will feature some of my experiences since being involved in this brilliant festival, including the inspiring people I’ve met, as well as some of the creative challenges I continue to face, however this page will give you an insight into the artists that are exhibiting at my house this festival.

 Each piece celebrates the character of the location through her vibrant, intricate prints, which layer many dimensions of city life.
 She is detail-obsessed; including the architecture, local events, the people and happenings.
 There is always something new to discover within any of these quirky pieces.